techtalkdc/Open-Governance/topics.md

  * **Audience Skill Level**: [All Skill Levels]
  * **Requirements**: PC, with Visual Studio Community Edition or Greater
  * **Code of Conduct**: I have read, understand, and agree to follow the Tech Talk DC Code of Conduct.

+* **Session Title**:  Developing cross-platform web applications with ASP.NET Core 1.0
+ * **Preferred Timeframe**:  July 12 - September 18
+ * **Event Type**: 2-3 Hour Workshop
+ * **Summary**: In this talk we are going to showcase you what's new, what's changed, and what's been removed in the upcoming (comming out Jume 27) version of ASP.NET framework.
+The framework was built from ground-up for cross-platform development and those trying to migrate existing solutions to it will need to be ready for a few breaking changes.
+This is not a 101 talk describing the ASP.NET basics, rather it is a demo of new features and changes.
+The talk will be packed with demonstrations and live code experience that you can reproduce on your own projects.
+ * **Presenter Name(s)**:  Dmitriy Podrezov
+ * **Presenter E-mail(s)**: dpodrezov@eastbanctech.com
+ * **Presenter GitHub Account**: ebt-techtalk
+ * **Audience Skill Level**: Intermediate, Advanced
+ * **Requirements**: Presenter connection to two sources (will need to switch between Dell and Mac), minimum network, WiFi okay
+ * **Code of Conduct**: I have read, understand, and agree to follow the Tech Talk DC Code of Conduct.